 Ann Rogan currently directs international activities at Singularity University where she works with SU’s network of global ambassadors to spearhead new initiatives and grow global partnerships.
 Previously, she lived in India during which time she founded a supply chain company to do “last mile” distribution of consumer solar products.
 That failed.
 Before that, she launched the go-to-market strategy of a healthcare franchise network; her work at Drishtee was recognized by the Indian Institute of Management, Ahmedabad as an innovation democratizing access to health care in rural India.

-Ann currently serves on the Venture Advisory Board of i-GATE, a nonprofit seeking to link city governments with the talent of national laboratories (LLNL) to support and build the startup community in the tri-valley of the San Francisco Bay area.
+She currently serves on the Venture Advisory Board of i-GATE, a nonprofit seeking to link cities with the talent of national laboratories (LLNL) and the business community — to support entrepreneurship in the tri-valley of the San Francisco Bay area.